VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

 }
 ````

-If the above runs successfully, you should an output similar to the following in your terminal.
+If the above runs successfully, you should have an output similar to the following in your terminal.

 ![ Build Run Output Image](images/Run_Output.png)